This morning, I was thinking about when I was a kid, about the farm

 set me down at the kitchen table, which usually held the dishes from

 at least one earlier meal, as well as a large yellow tom-cat who

 There, she would serve me much-too-sweet Kool-Aid and an equally

 know how cartoon characters are always doing something completely

 incredible?
 Impossible feats are just a part of their daily lives.

 That’s what I always think of when I try to imagine how someone could

 put so much sugar in something that a six-year-old would have trouble

 getting it down.

-much of my life has become real over the last few
+regret that so much of my life has become real over the last few

 decades - the cartoon was great while it lasted.